L-Nux/masterThesis_privacyLeakage/README.md

-# Identifying Senstive Information Leakage from Neural Taggers
+# Identifying Sensitive Information Leakage from Neural Taggers

 ## General
 This repository collects code and data for the Master's with the title "Identifying Senstive Information Leakage from Neural Taggers".